MysteryCoder456/AstroRockets/README.md

 # AstroRockets

 Welcome to AstroRockets.
 It is a remade version of my favourite iPad game Astro Duel.
 I am still not very good at coding so please do not hate on me if I make some rookie mistakes.
+If you want to try out the PowerUps update go to the powerups branch.

 ## System Requirements